Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 > **First-time user?** See the **[Migration CLI Setup Guide](./Migration.Tool.CLI/README.md)** for detailed instructions on configuring source and target instances, understanding `appsettings.json` options, and command parameters.
 >
 > **What gets migrated?** See [Supported Data](./docs/Supported-Data.md) for a complete list of data types and any limitations.
+>
+> **Learning by doing?** Follow our [Upgrade Walkthrough](https://docs.kentico.com/x/upgrade_walkthrough_guides) - a step-by-step, code-along guide using the Dancing Goat sample site.
+The guide covers both data migration and code adjustments to display a Kentico Xperience 13 page seamlessly in Xperience by Kentico.

 ### When You Need Customization